VincentFaust/willowsspoon/README.md

 1. Install DBT with this command: `pip install dbt-snowflake`

-* Note: while we're setting it specifically for snowflake, DBT is supported by several OLAP/OLTP engines.
+* Note: while we're setting up specifically for snowflake, DBT is supported by several OLAP/OLTP engines.
-Check that out here: https://docs.getdbt.com/docs/core/connect-data-platform/about-core-connections
+Check here if you're intersted in a different configuration: https://docs.getdbt.com/docs/core/connect-data-platform/about-core-connections

-2. Choose a location where you want your DBT project to reside and run dbt init.
+2. Choose a location where you want your DBT project to reside and run `dbt init`.

 3. Input your credentials in the user flow, like account, project name, role, etc.
   - Use password for ease of use